Room Size and the Size of a Bioethanol Fireplace

 Ventilation of the Room

-At last, the replacement of air helps to compensate for both CO2 emissions and oxygen consumption.
+At last, the replacement of air helps compensate for both CO2 emissions and oxygen consumption.

-To keep the indoor climate in the best possible way, that is, the air quality in the room as high as possible during the operation of the bio fireplace, it may be a good idea to ventilate the room, either by opening doors to other rooms or by opening a window.
+To keep the indoor climate in the best possible way, that is, to keep the air quality in the room as high as possible during the operation of the bioethanol fire, it may be a good idea to ventilate the room, either by opening doors to other rooms or by opening a window.